wso2/docs-is/en/docs/guides/identity-lifecycles/onboard-overview.md

 # Onboard Users

+To enable users to log into the IS management console, you need to create user accounts.
+You can add individual users or import users in bulk.

 This section guides you through different ways of onboarding users to WSO2 Identity Server and to external systems.

 - [Admin Creation Workflow](../admin-creation-workflow)